Not My Job: 'Bad Education' Star Allison Janney Gets Quizzed On 'Dad Education'

 JANNEY: No, they can't - I'm on the third floor, and she's - they're on the first floor.
 I was not...

-JANNEY: I was not - I was so disappointed to not get to walk a red carpet with Hugh Jackman.
+JANNEY: I was so disappointed to not get to walk a red carpet with Hugh Jackman.
 I was finally going to walk down the red carpet with a man...

 JANNEY: ...Who's taller than me.
 And it was going to be a lovely moment for me.
 But we did just speak recently.
 We had to do a little virtual red carpet like this.
 And I was dressed exactly what I'm wearing right now.
 And we just...

 SAGAL: Who are you wearing?
-Is that a cardigan?
+Is that a Target?

 JANNEY: I actually - I'm wearing my mother's cardigan.
 And I'm wearing...

 BURBANK: Is my mother's cardigan a hip designer in LA?

 JANNEY: My mother's cardigan.
 I'm wearing a T-shirt I've worn for three days, and I do not smell so good right now.
 And I fancied it up with this little gold necklace.

 ROCCA: And you should have your father just off-camera as the security guard for your necklace.